gcalderone/GModelFit.jl/docs/src/builtincomp.md

 res = fit!(model, data)
 ```

-The evaluation of a `λComp` component may also involve the outcomes from other components.
+The evaluation of a `FComp` component may also involve the outcomes from other components.
 Continuing from previous example, whose fit was clearly a poor one, we may add a quadratic term to the previously defined `linear` component:
 ```@example abc
 model[:quadratic] = @λ (x, linear, p2=1) -> (linear .+ p2 .* x.^2)
 res = fit!(model, data)